 Prior to setting up Touchstones, Vicki worked for 5 years a Bereavement Counsellor for Noah’s Ark Trust.

-Vicki previously worked as a secondary school teacher for 24 years, and has been a Samaritan for 32 years.
+Vicki previously worked as a secondary school teacher for 24 years, and was a Samaritan for 38 years.

 Touchstones Child Bereavement Support is managed by a Board of Trustees.
 The trustees are;